prisma/prisma1/docs/1.0/04-Reference/01-Service-Configuration/03-Data-Modelling-(SDL).md

 }
 ```

-> Note that this is a simplified version of the generated schema, you can find the full schema [here](https://gist.github.com/gc-codesnippets/f302c104f2806f9e13f41d909e07d82d).
+Note that this is a simplified version of the generated schema, you can find the full schema [here](https://gist.github.com/gc-codesnippets/f302c104f2806f9e13f41d909e07d82d).

 <InfoBox>

-Note that if you've already looked into building your own GraphQL server based on Prisma, you might have come across another `.graphql`-file which is referred to as your **application schema**.
+If you've already looked into building your own GraphQL server based on Prisma, you might have come across another `.graphql`-file which is referred to as your **application schema**.
 This is another proper GraphQL schema (meaning it contains the `Query`, `Mutation` and `Subscription` root types) that defines the API exposed to your client applications.
 It uses the underlying Prisma GraphQL API as a "query engine" to actually run the queries, mutations and subscriptions against the database.

 A GraphQL server based on Prisma usually has two GraphQL APIs, think of them as two layers for your service: